 SAT Subject Tests are recommended, not required.
 Applicants who do not take SAT Subject Tests will not be disadvantaged.
 Yale does not participate in score choice for the SAT, but does participate in score choice for SAT Subject Tests.
 The last possible test dates for consideration in the College Match are September (ACT) or October (SAT).
 TOEFL is recommended for non-native English speakers who have not spent at least two years in an English-language secondary school.

 Yale automatically receives the QuestBridge application materials of all QuestBridge Finalists who rank Yale or who share their QuestBridge application for single-choice early action or regular decision.
 Applicants must also submit the following materials online or by mail to the Yale admissions office by November 1 for consideration in the match or single-choice early action, or January 1 for regular decision.

 - The Yale QuestBridge Questionnaire, available via the Yale Admissions Status Portal after Yale receives a student’s QuestBridge application.
 The specific short-answer questions on the questionnaire can be found on the essay topics page.

-- QuestBridge Midyear Report.
-This is due when first semester or trimester senior grades become available at your school - typically January or February.
+- Midyear Report with official first semester or trimester grades from your senior year.
+This is due when these grades become available at your school - typically January or February.

 QuestBridge Finalists participating in the National College Match should also submit the following financial aid documents by November 1: